Glad-analytics/Glad-analytics/README.md

-## Hi there 👋 I'm Ogoun Gladness - Machine Learning/Deep Learning Expert | AI
+## Hi there 👋 I'm Ogoun Gladness -AI & Data Science Researcher | Machine Learning & Deep Learning Practitioner
 Welcome to my GitHub!
 I'm passionate about using data, code, and creativity to solve real-world problems and build useful tools.
 ## 🧑‍💻 About Me